 Where identity reorganisation fits

-If you are rewriting narratives, redefining belonging or shifting relational positioning, that may involve both.
+If you are working with interpretative narratives, redefining belonging or shifting relational positioning, that may involve both.

 Identity reorganisation is the larger process.
-Healing and expansion are different mechanisms within it.
+Healing and expansion are different mechanisms within this process.

 Confusing them keeps people in permanent repair mode when what they may need is structured capacity building.